JimCodified/labs/developer-tools/nodejs/porting/1_node_application.md

 * Create the  application:  ```sails new messageApp && cd messageApp```
   * When prompted to "Choose a template" select option _2.
 Empty_
 * Link application to local MongoDB
-  * usage of sails-mongo orm: ```npm install sails-mongo --save```
+  * `npm install sails-mongo --save`
-  * change the lines shown below in the two following configuration files (both files have many other lines - you only need to edit the settings shown here):
+* There are two SailsJS configuration files we need to modify to get our application to work.
+Change the lines shown below in the two files listed (both files have many other lines - you only need to edit the settings shown here):

 ```javascript
 config/model.js:

 module.exports.models = {
   migrate: 'alter',
   id: { type: 'string', columnName: '_id' },